What is Multi-Generational living?

 Taking this into consideration, naturally, we have immediate thoughts regarding the cons of multi-generational living.
 Will I have my own space?
 Will boundaries be crossed?
 Using the same format of perception vs reality, these were actually less common than imagined.

 |Limited Physical Privacy||71%||44%|

 |Less emotional privacy||64%||47%|

-Households are continually evolving and there is no one size fits all in the approach to homes today.
+Households are continually expanding and evolving and there is no ‘one size fits all’ in the approach to homes today.

-A granny annexe is a relatively easy solution to allow for multi-generational living and we have seen a rise in this type of development over the last few years.
+A granny annexe is a relatively easy solution that provides multi-generational living and we have seen a rise in this type of development over the last few years.
 It allows for families to live together but to also maintain some independence and space which is very much needed.

-If you are looking to build a Granny Annexe to become a multigenerational family, please get in contact with NAPC who can ensure that the standards are met.
+If you are thinking about building a Granny Annexe with the intention that it will one day be used to help facilitate your family becoming a multi-generational family, please get in contact with NAPC who can ensure that the standards are met for your annexe application.

 We have several other blogs in the Blog section of our website that will be of interest if you are just beginning to learn about annexes.
 Here are a few that will help should you be planning an annexe in the short to medium term.
 If you are thinking of buying a home with the intention of building an annexe, this blog will come in useful: Buying a home with an annexe in mind